eventmachine/eventmachine/docs/GettingStarted.md

 ## What to read next ##

-Documentation is organized as a {file:docs/DocumentationGuidesIndex.md Number of guides}, covering all kinds of topics.
+The documentation is organized as a {file:docs/DocumentationGuidesIndex.md number of guides}, covering all kinds of topics.
 TBD

 ## Tell us what you think! ##

-Please take a moment and tell us what you think about this guide on [EventMachine mailing list](http://bit.ly/jW3cR3) or in #eventmachine channel on irc.freenode.net: what was unclear? what wasn't covered? maybe you don't like guide style or grammar and spelling are incorrect?
-Readers feedback is key to making documentation better.
+Please take a moment and tell us what you think about this guide on the [EventMachine mailing list](http://bit.ly/jW3cR3) or in the #eventmachine channel on irc.freenode.net: what was unclear?
+What wasn't covered?
+Maybe you don't like the guide style or the grammar and spelling are incorrect?
+Reader feedback is key to making documentation better.